Key Takeaways:

 The Centers for Disease Control estimated the economic cost of the opioid crisis in the United States in 2017 at over one billion dollars, including the cost of opioid use disorder at $471 billion and the cost of fatal opioid overdose at $550 billion.

 Aside from the monetary impact, addiction can strain relationships with loved ones to the breaking point.
 Individuals may also lose their jobs or face economic instability due to their addiction.
+To help individuals and families recover from the social impact of addiction and rebuild relationships, comprehensive support services are available.
 Furthermore, opioid abuse can lead to legal issues, as possession or distribution of opioids is illegal, and the behaviors used to support addiction, such as theft, can result in criminal charges.